wp-plugins/quick-restaurant-menu/readme.txt

 * Add header and footer to each menu
 * Menu items with picture, description, sizes and prices
 * Responsive menu layout for mobile viewing
+* Variable menu depending on the week day and the hour
 * Drag and drop interface
 * Insert custom CSS